Katiebird Bakes

 Sometimes Monday, or possibly any day that ends in Y, requires multiple brownies.

-Fudgy brownies in a loaf pan | katiebirdbakes
+Fudgy brownies for two | katiebirdbakes

 The real winner of this recipe is the flavor and the texture.
 I discuss this at length in the peanut butter swirl brownie post, which this recipe is based on, but the use of melted chocolate AND cocoa powder along with butter makes for great chocolate flavor and a fudgy texture.